TencentARC/GFPGAN/README.md

 python inference_gfpgan.py --upscale 2 --test_path inputs/whole_imgs --save_root results
 ```

+If you want want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation and inference.

 ## :european_castle: Model Zoo

 - [GFPGANCleanv1-NoCE-C2.pth](https://github.com/TencentARC/GFPGAN/releases/download/v0.2.0/GFPGANCleanv1-NoCE-C2.pth): No colorization; no CUDA extensions are required.
 It is still in training.
 Trained with more data with pre-processing.